 The different areas of law that trainees may experience during their training contract include:

-Trainees also have the opportunity to go on client secondment to high-profile companies in property, media, finance, sports, luxury retail and fashion.
+Trainees also have the opportunity to go on client secondment to high-profile companies in property, media, finance, sports and retail.
 These in-house secondments are an excellent way for trainees to truly understand the finer points of what clients really expect from their lawyers as well as gaining an understanding of the issues our clients face.

 As well as client secondments, there may also be opportunities for trainees to undertake secondments to one of our overseas offices.